-So doctors and officials say it’s extremely important to wear a face mask and try to keep your distance from others as much as possible.
+So doctors and officials say its important to get vaccinated or wear a face mask and try to keep your distance from others as much as possible.

 No. The US Food and Drug Administration says you don’t need to wash fresh produce with soap and water, but you should rinse it with plain water.

 But it’s still important to wash your hands with soap and water frequently because we often touch our faces without realizing it.
-And that’s a very easy way for coronavirus to spread.
+And that’s a way coronavirus can spread.